luci/luci-go/lucicfg/doc/README.md

 * **submit_burst_delay**: how long to wait between bursts of submissions of CQ attempts.
 Required if `submit_max_burst` is used.
 * **draining_start_time**: if present, the CQ will refrain from processing any CLs, on which CQ was triggered after the specified time.
 This is an UTC RFC3339 string representing the time, e.g. `2017-12-23T15:47:58Z` and Z is mandatory.
 * **status_host**: hostname of the CQ status app to push updates to.
 Optional and deprecated.
+* **project_scoped_account**: Toggle to enable the use of project scoped accounts to authorize against external systems like Gerrit.